 But how can the beat of your heart be recorded and made available for analysis and interpretation?
 And what do the results mean?
 Let’s figure this out.

 Heart activity can be recorded in two ways:

 Throughout the cardiac cycle, blood pressure throughout the body increases and decreases – even in the outer layers and small vessels of the skin.
-Peripheral blood flow can be measured using optical sensors attached to the fingertip, the ear lobe or other capillary tissue.
+This peripheral blood flow can then be measured using optical sensors attached to the fingertip, the ear lobe or other capillary tissue.

-- Inter-Beat Interval (IBI).
+Inter-Beat Interval (IBI).
 The IBI is the time interval between individual beats of the heart, generally measured in units of milliseconds (ms).
 Typically, the RR-interval is used for the analysis.

-HRV has also been found to be significantly reduced in individuals reporting a greater frequency and duration of daily worry as well as in patients suffering from post-traumatic stress disorder (PTSD) .
+HRV has also been found to be significantly reduced in individuals reporting a greater frequency and duration of daily worry , as well as in patients suffering from post-traumatic stress disorder (PTSD) .
 For IBI and HRV analysis, ECG sensors are recommended as they are more sensitive to certain signal characteristics which PPG sensors cannot pick up.

 Why?
 The change in heart rate is in fact identical.
 Both positive and negative stimuli can result in an increase in arousal triggering changes in heart rate.

 In other words: While ECG/PPG are ideal measures to track emotional arousal, they are not able to reveal emotional valence, the direction of an emotion.
 The true power of ECG/PPG techniques unfolds as these sensors are combined with other data sources such as facial expression analysis, EEG, and eye tracking.